Mo-Mekawy/Dynamic-Page/README.md

 `The aside` contains the settings tab and is hidden by default.

 `The checkbox styles` are used for the dark mode checkbox and the random background image checkbox.
 The checkboxes have a custom appearance using labels and a transition effect when clicked.

+`section title`
+contains a smooth border and bg animation

+`img-fade-in`
+applies a fade in animation from 0% size to 100%

+`img-fade-in`
+applies a fade out animation from 100% size to 0%

+`gallery styles`
+make a images grid with css flexbox

 ## JavaScript